Meet The Governors

 Mike Priestley – Chair and Independent Governor

 Previously, Area Manager (West) for Inspira, providing youth support work and independent careers’ advice and guidance, Mike is well known in the area and recognised for his professional achievements and voluntary commitments particularly in the field of sport and youth work.
-He has always been committed to work with young people and this continues to be his passion.
-He chairs the Quality Working Group.
+He is a trustee of a number of voluntary organisations and Chair of the West Cumbria Learning Centre (Pupil Referral Unit and Alternative Provision).

 Phil Jardine – Independent Governor

 Phil Jardine started his working life as an apprentice designing continuous casting steel plants before continuing with a long and varied career in the nuclear industry including Britain’s Energy Coast.
 After many years in commercial, operations and project management, Phil now works as a Business Development Manager at the Nuclear Advanced Manufacturing Research Centre, University of Sheffield, with a wide ranging role in decommissioning and waste management in a number of sectors both in the United Kingdom and international markets.